 NOTE 10.
 SUPPLEMENTAL DISCLOSURE OF CASH FLOW INFORMATION

-Cash paid for income taxes amounted to \$16 for the year ended March 31, 2023.
+There were no cash payments for income taxes for the year ended March 31, 2024.
 No interest was paid and there were no non-cash investing or financing transactions during the year.

 NOTE 11.
 SUBSEQUENT EVENTS